arturesteves/redes-complexas/README.md

 		3 files in the directory data, one for each strategy attack.
 Each file contains multiple lines, each line contains the result of a simulation with alfa tolerance over each node.
 		Each line contains:
-			• The tolerance
+			â€¢ The tolerance
-			• The total number of nodes of the graph after the simulation
-			• The total number of nodes of the largest connected component before the simulation
-			• The total number of nodes of the largest connected component after the simulation
-			• The ration of nodes of the largest connected componenet before and after the simulation; Used quantify the damaged caused by a cascade failure.
+			â€¢ The total number of nodes of the graph after the simulation â€¢ The total number of nodes of the largest connected component before the simulation â€¢ The total number of nodes of the largest connected component after the simulation â€¢ The ration of nodes of the largest connected componenet before and after the simulation; Used quantify the damaged caused by a cascade failure.

 		Example of one line: